fbpx

 Security

 Security is a crucial factor when choosing between WiFi and Ethernet.
 WiFi networks, especially public ones, are inherently more vulnerable to security threats like hacking and unauthorized access.
-To mitigate these risks, encryption standards such as WPA3 are employed, along with best practices like strong passwords and regular firmware updates.
+Encryption standards such as WPA3 and following best practices like strong passwords and regular firmware updates mitigate these risks.
 Despite these measures, the wireless nature of WiFi can still pose security challenges.

 One of the primary security risks associated with WiFi is the potential for unauthorized users to access the network.
 This can happen if the network is not properly secured with strong encryption and passwords.
 Public WiFi networks are particularly vulnerable, as they are often open to anyone within range, making them a target for hackers.
 To enhance security, users should always ensure their home and business WiFi networks are protected with the latest encryption standards and use complex passwords.